Ivo-Balbaert/The_Way_to_Mojo/book/8_Python_integration.md

 Apparently, Mojo warns you that `Python.evaluate` could raise an error, that Mojo should catch.

 The rhs (right hand side) of line 1 is of type `PythonObject`.
-The above code is equivalent to the following when used in a Jupyter notebook running Mojo (see § 2):
+(The _ = are needed to avoid the warning: 'PythonObject' value is unused) The above code is equivalent to the following when used in a Jupyter notebook running Mojo (see § 2):

 ```py